Mowag Piranha IV: Piranha IV 10×10

-"HMC" (Heavy Mission Carrier)
+Piranha "HMC" (Heavy Mission Carrier)

 The vehicle takes the chassis developed for the RCH-155 mounted variant, and can be fitted for various missions.
 GDELS announced this variant in April 2024.
 It is designed for a 17 tons payload, and a total weight of up to 40 tons.
 The axles 1, 2, 4 and 5 are steered.
 The turning circle is lower than 18 meters.